octocloudlabs/supercharge-docs/docs/index.md

 You'll learn how to:

 * Fork the open source project to your account
-* Create a Codespace
+* Create a codespace
-* Restart an existing Codespace
+* Restart an existing codespace
-* Manage existing Codespaces
+* Manage existing codespaces
 * See the Visual Studio enhancements (extensions and UI)
 * See the Command Line Interface customizations
 * Run a interactive live web server from the command line